misshatsker/kottans-frontend/README.md

 I found lectures useful as far as it was unclear for me how to build responsive layout and what it actually means)

-I enjoyed flexbox tutorials (frogs seemed to be more friendly-oriented   than carots for me), maybe I just need more practice.
+I enjoyed flexbox tutorials (frogs seemed to be more friendly-oriented  than carrots for me), maybe I just need more practice.